Nsayre/nds-docs/guides/Python.rst

 Sets
 ^^^^
-* Collection of unique items that excels at testing membership
+* Collection of unique items that excels at exctracting unique values and testing membership
+* Concepts such as order, index, and slicing have no meaning with regards to a set.
 * Mutable
 * Unordered